fleetdm/fleet/handbook/company/communications.md

 ## Giving and receiving feedback

-We encourage all Fleeties to share candid and helpful feedback with each other.
+We encourage all Fleeties to share candid and helpful feedback.
 We use the 4A feedback pattern:

 **When giving feedback**